Sign Up

 Introduction

 The brain is an amazing organ.
-It monitors, regulates, initiates basic drives, stores, and retrieves information, performs intellectual functions, produces and interprets language, processes visual and auditory data, and, it's only the size of a coconut.
-The brain works using a vast connection of nerve cells, billions, in fact, that connects with billions of other nerve cells.
-However, when a person has Alzheimer’s disease, the brain is affected in many ways.
-Usually, the disease begins in the nerve cells of the brain that are responsible for memory, particularly learning new things.
+It monitors, regulates, initiates basic drives, stores, and retrieves information, performs intellectual functions, produces and interprets language, processes visual and auditory data, and is only the size of a coconut.
+The brain works using a vast connection of nerve cells that connect with billions of other nerve cells.
+However, when a person has Alzheimer's disease, the brain is affected in many ways.
+Usually, the disease begins in the brain's nerve cells responsible for memory, particularly learning new things.
 These nerve cells become damaged and eventually die.
 As a consequence, certain aspects of brain function are lost.

-Alzheimer’s disease is a form of dementia.
-Dementia is a broad term that covers several types of dementias including vascular dementia that occurs after a stroke, Parkinson’s disease dementia which can occur with Parkinson’s disease, or Lewy body dementia that is a specific structure that forms in the brain cells (Halter, 2014).
-This article will focus on Alzheimer’s disease as it is the most common form of dementia.
+Alzheimer's disease is a form of dementia.
+Dementia is a broad term that covers several types of dementias, including vascular dementia that occurs after a stroke, Parkinson's disease dementia, which can occur with Parkinson's disease, or Lewy body dementia, which affects chemicals in the brain (Halter, 2022).
+This content will focus on Alzheimer's disease as it is the most common form of dementia.

-The disease was first described by and named after Dr. Alois Alzheimer in 1907 (Halter, 2014).
-Alzheimer’s disease is a progressive and fatal illness that causes areas of the brain to shrink.
-Symptoms typically appear in stages starting with a gradual decline in memory, judgment and personality changes.
-In later stages, physical symptoms appear including loss over body functions (Halter, 2014).
-Currently, the actual cause of Alzheimer’s disease as well as the cure are unknown.
+The disease was first described by and named after Dr. Alois Alzheimer in 1907 (Halter, 2022).
+Alzheimer's disease is a progressive and fatal illness that causes areas of the brain to shrink.
+Symptoms typically appear in stages, starting with a gradual decline in memory, judgment, and personality changes.
+In later stages, physical symptoms appear, including loss of body functions (Halter, 2022).
+Currently, the actual cause of Alzheimer's disease and the cure are unknown.

-Alzheimer’s is a form of what is called a degenerative brain disease.
-It is rarely seen before the age of 50, but when it is seen in younger patients, the stages of symptoms progress much quicker.
-Since the disease is progressive, symptoms will present in stages (Hegner & Acello, 2010).
-Progressive deterioration of mental capacities, such as memory and confusion, lead to other symptoms such as dysphagia.
-As the disease advances, neurological signs develop such as paralysis of limbs and weakness.
-The progression of the disease can vary depending on age of onset.
-It may be a few months to several years before complete loss of function is seen.
+Alzheimer's is a form of what is called a degenerative brain disease.
+It is rarely seen before age 50, but when seen in younger patients, the stages of symptoms progress much quicker.
+Since the disease progresses, symptoms will present in stages (Acello & Hegner, 2015).
+Progressive deterioration of mental capacities, such as memory and confusion, leads to other symptoms, such as dysphagia.
+As the disease advances, neurological signs develop, such as paralysis of limbs and weakness.
+The progression of the disease can vary depending on the age of onset.
+It may be a few months to several years before a complete loss of function is seen.
 Diagnosis is made based on symptoms alone.
-These are no tests to confirm the diagnosis.
-Diagnosis is confirmed after an autopsy is performed and the damage to the brain can be seen.
+There are no tests to confirm the diagnosis.
+Diagnosis is confirmed after an autopsy is performed, and the damage to the brain can be seen.

 What Causes Alzheimer’s Disease?

 Remember that the brain is made of billions and billions of nerve cells called neurons.
-These neurons are responsible for thoughts and actions of the body.
-These neurons create the movement of typing or writing a paper or driving a car.
+These neurons are responsible for the thoughts and actions of the body.
+These neurons create the movement of typing, writing a paper, or driving a car.
 When these neurons become damaged, physical actions and thoughts are affected.

-In Alzheimer’s disease, researchers believe that the neurons and the spaces between the neurons fill with a protein deposit called beta amyloid (Halter, 2014).
-The protein creates what is referred to a plaques and tangles.
-Although this process is part of the normal aging process, those with Alzheimer’s seem to develop more.
+In Alzheimer's disease, researchers believe that the neurons and the spaces between the neurons fill with a protein deposit called beta-amyloid (Halter, 2022).
+Beta-amyloid creates what is referred to as plaques and tangles.
+Although this process is part of the normal aging process, those with Alzheimer's seem to develop more.
 The plaques and tangles prevent the neurons from working properly.
-The messages sent between neurons to have a thought or move an arm is not sent because of the increased amount sticky plaque and tangles that have developed.
-The neurons become clogged with the abnormal amount of tangles and plaques and die off.
-The only positive way to determine if plaques and tangles are in the brain is to view the tissue (Halter, 2014).
-Doctors usually do this in an autopsy.
+The messages sent between neurons to have a thought or move an arm are not sent because of the increased amount of sticky plaque and tangles that have developed.
+The neurons become clogged with abnormal tangles and plaques and die off.
+Viewing the tissue by autopsy is the only positive way to determine if plaques and tangles are in the brain (Halter, 2022).

-Researchers also believe that genetics may be involved in developing Alzheimer’s disease.
-Familial Alzheimer’s accounts for less than 10% of patients and is usually seen before the age of 65 (Bird, 2012).
-It is thought that multiple genes on chromosomes are involved as opposed to just one gene as seen in other inherited diseases (Halter, 2014).
-However, only one gene needs to be inherited from a parent to create a risk factor for Alzheimer’s disease.
-This pattern is called autosomal dominant inheritance and means that all children of the parent who has Familial Alzheimer’s have a 50/50 chance of developing the Familial type of the disease (“What is early-onset familial Alzheimer disease (eFAD)?”
-2006).
-There is however, also evidence that late onset Alzheimer’s, which is normally seen, also has a genetic component.
-Researchers have shown that inheritability of Alzheimer’s can be as high as 80% (Yu, Tan & Hardy, 2014).
-This is due to a genetic protein called apolipoprotein E or APOE.
-This protein has been identified as an important risk factor in developing Alzheimer’s disease (Yu, Tan, & Hardy, 2014).
+Researchers also believe that genetics may be involved in developing Alzheimer's disease.
+Familial Alzheimer's accounts for less than 10% of patients and is usually seen before age 65 (Bird, 2012).
+Multiple genes on chromosomes are thought to be involved instead of just one gene, as seen in other inherited diseases (Halter, 2022).
+However, only one gene must be inherited from a parent to create a risk factor for Alzheimer's disease.
+The pattern is called autosomal dominant inheritance and means that all children of the parent who has familial Alzheimer's have a 50/50 chance of developing the familial type of the disease (Strobel, 2019).
+There is, however, evidence that late-onset Alzheimer's, which is normally seen, also has a genetic component.
+Researchers have shown that the inheritability of Alzheimer's can be as high as 80% (Yu et al., 2014); this is due to a genetic protein called apolipoprotein E or APOE.
+This protein has been identified as an important risk factor for developing Alzheimer's disease (Yu et al., 2014).

 What Other Risk Factors Exist?

 The most important risk factor is age.
-Risk for the disease doubles every five years after the age of 65 (Halter, 2014).
-Other risk factors include incidents and disease states where the brain has trauma or damage (Sadock, Sadock, & Ruiz, 2014):
+The risk for the disease doubles every five years after age 65 (Halter, 2022).
+Other risk factors include incidents and disease states where the brain has trauma or damage and include the following (Sadock et al., 2015):

 • Down Syndrome